 Cytool for Mac

-Cytool is a command-line interface that is integrated into Traps that enables you to query and manage both basic and advanced functions of Traps.
-Any changes that you make using Cytool are active until Traps receives the next heartbeat communication from the Traps management service.
+Cytool is a command-line interface that is integrated into the Cortex XDR agent that enables you to query and manage both basic and advanced functions of the agent.
+Any changes that you make using Cytool are active until the agent receives the next heartbeat communication from Cortex XDR.

 On Mac endpoints, you can access Cytool as a super user using a terminal.
 Cytool is located in the

 The following table displays the Cytool options available on Mac endpoints.

 If you change the action mode for protected processes in the Exploit Security Profile in Cortex XDR, you must restart the protected processes for the security policy to be enforced on the processes and its forked processes, and only then you will see them on this list.

 Enable, disable, or query the startup state of Cortex XDR agent components.

 Stop or start product components.